 3. Install and take down Christmas lights

 Homeowners are always looking for that gorgeous light display, without the hassle.
-Taking on Christmas lights installation can provide a couple months of income during the slow winter off season.
+Starting a holiday lights installation business can provide a couple months of income during the slow cold weather months.

 4. Prepare for your next lawn care season